UNINETTSigma2/documentation/apps/licenses/general.md

 I will only address licenses with a certain access limitation.
-For free, open source codes without any limitations, I refrain from commenting, apart from the fact that the reader should be aware that “free” not allways means “unrestricted access”.
+For free, open source codes without any limitations, I refrain from commenting, apart from the fact that the reader should be aware that “free” not always means “unrestricted access”.

 Also, due to a choice of policy, this document is only about academic access to